8-step Basic

 Don't go diagonal, don't go to Man's track, do not step RF to R side.
 This is not a straight back step.

 Open up R hip.
-Lady's body is also turned to R. Use CBMP, RF crosses track, with R big toe is inline with L heel. makes it easier to get to cross for next step.
+Lady's body is also turned to R. Use CBMP, RF crosses track, with R big toe is inline with L heel. upper thighs together, makes it easier to get to cross for next step.

 RF position is almost 90 degrees to original traveling direction line.